Why choose this course

 This course offers you the chance to learn from and discuss your ideas with both published academics and creative writers.
 We’ll also give you access to a number of conferences, seminars and workshops hosted throughout the year.
 These cover a wide range of thought-provoking topics within literature, language and linguistics, cultural studies and creative writing.

-Academics that have recently spoken at Surrey include:
+Visiting academics who have recently spoken at Surrey include:

 - Rod Mengham